-Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
+The school nursing service will notify Raedwald Trust when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.

-Healthcare professionals, such as GPs and pediatricians, will liaise with the schools nurses and notify them of any pupils identified as having a medical condition.
+Healthcare professionals, such as GPs and pediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.